CBSE Class 10 > Class 10 Notes > Science > Diagram Based Questions: Carbon and its compounds

 (v) Why does a soap solution appear cloudy?

-A soap solution appears cloudy because soap micelles are large enough to scatter light.
-The scattering of light by these micelles gives the solution its cloudy appearance.
+Ans: A soap solution appears cloudy because micelles and emulsified oil droplets are large enough to scatter light.
+This scattering of light by particles in the solution gives it a cloudy appearance.

 All you need of Class 10 at this link: Class 10